jlas1/Klicky-Probe/Klipper_macros/README.md

 Variable_dockmove_z:              0
 ```

-**you need to check whay is the Z height of the Euclid Dock to replace the 1000 z moves above**
+**you need to check what is the Z height of the Euclid Dock to possibly update the z moves above**

 ## Advanced users